 An internet addiction may result in someone trying to conceal or downplay how often they are actually online.
 This can mean lying to friends, family, and even therapists about usage.

-All of these signs are based on a popular internet addiction test developed by Dr. Keith Beard; if someone identifies with having at least five out of the eight characteristics, they may receive a diagnosis and be able to get help.
+All of these signs are based on internet addiction criteria developed by psychologist Kimberly Young, as outlined in a paper by Dr. Keith Beard and Dr. Eve Wolf in the journal CyberPsychology & Behavior.
+If someone identifies with having at least five out of the eight characteristics, they may receive a diagnosis of internet addiction.

 Treatment For Internet Addiction